Introducing Proceedings of the ACM

 - The default medium for PACM journals will be online-only.
 Physical distribution media can be produced at additional cost with per issue with pricing based on media, quantity and size of issues.

-- There will be no professional copy editing.
-ACM has partnered with American Journal Experts (AJE) to provide discounted language editing (and translation) services to ACM authors at their own expense.
-Editing and translation services are available for both Word and LaTeX files at http://www.aje.com/c/acm15.
+- There will be no professional copyediting.
+ACM has partnered with International Science Editing (ISE) to provide language editing services to ACM authors.
+These services are available for both Word and LaTeX files and at author expense. http://acm.internationalscienceediting.com/

 - ACM’s standard journal submission system will not be used by PACM, since it would require significant cost for configuration and development time to fit the standard PACM model and add new ongoing administrative costs.